-We've developed communication products to help increase awareness of where, when and ways to register and vote, voter identification requirements, and employment opportunities.
+We've developed communication products to help people understand the voting process.
 Help spread the word with infographics, videos and e-versions of print products about:

-As the official source of information on the electoral process, we invite you to follow us on social media for all the latest information during the election period.
-Don't forget to share our messages to help spread the word and use our hashtags #ItsOurVote and #CestNotreVote.
+As the official source of information on the electoral process, we invite you to follow us on social media for all the latest information about federal elections.
+Don't forget to share our messages to help spread the word.

 We work with organizations and community leaders across Canada to help Canadians find information on participating in a federal election.
 For more information about organizations that work with EC, visit our Connect page.